 Traveling for Surgery with The Gender Confirmation Center

-We want to ensure you have access to reasonably priced lodging while you’re in the Bay Area.
+First, we want to ensure that you have access to reasonably priced lodging while you’re in the Bay Area.
 In addition to affordable housing during your stay, it’s equally important to find trans and nonbinary sensitive environments to ensure the most comfortable and holistic recovery.
+To assist you in maximizing your stay and accommodations while traveling for surgery at The GCC, we’ve created a downloadable PDF.
+You can access the PDF by clicking HERE.

-Below, you will find sections that outline the ideal travel timeline, how to book flights and arrange transportation, information about low-cost lodging accommodations, a pre-travel checklist, and a bonus section on how to turn your Bay Area surgery visit into a vacation.
+Below, you will find sections that outline the ideal travel timeline, how to book flights and arrange transportation, information about low-cost lodging accommodations and a pre-travel checklist.
+We have also included a bonus section on how to turn your Bay Area surgery visit into a vacation.

 Traveling Timeline

-Most pre-operative steps can be completed virtually, butall traveling patients will need to arrive in San Francisco 2-3 days in advance of their surgery.
-Breast augmentation and chest reconstruction top surgery are outpatient procedures, which means you will need to have appropriate accommodations in place that same day.
+Most pre-operative steps can be completed virtually, but all traveling patients will need to arrive in the San Francisco Bay Area 2-3 days in advance of their surgery.
+Breast augmentation and chest reconstruction top surgery are generally outpatient procedures, which means you will need to have appropriate accommodations in place that same day.
 Gender confirming facial surgery patients usually stay in the surgery center overnight for one night after surgery, but will need accommodations for the rest of their visit.

 We ask that all top surgery (both chest reconstruction and breast augmentation) patients stay in town for 6 days after surgery so that we can effectively monitor their progress and address any side effects, complications, or concerns in person.
 The total amount of time that a patient is likely to spend in the Bay Area around the time of surgery is 8-9 days.

-For similar reasons, facial surgery patients will need to stay in town 7-10 days after surgery before they will be cleared to travel home, meaning that patients should expect to be in San Francisco for 12-15 days total.
+Facial surgery patients will need to stay in town 7-10 days after surgery before they will be cleared to travel home, meaning that patients should expect to be in San Francisco for 12-15 days total.
+Meanwhile, bottom surgery patients will generally have to stay in town longer than patients of other surgeries.
+Each bottom surgery patient will have different instructions on how long they will need to stay in the San Francisco Bay Area depending on the type of procedure(s) they undergo.
+You can discuss these details with your surgeon in a free, virtual consultation.

-Some airlines have special guidelines regarding patients who have recently undergone surgery.
-Our surgeons routinely provide a TSA letter so that you can get through security without any trouble with regard to arm position limitations.
+Lastly, some airlines have special guidelines regarding patients who have recently undergone surgery.
+Our surgeons routinely provide a TSA letter so that you can get through security without any trouble with regard to arm position or any other mobility limitations.

 Flying into the Bay Area for Surgery